 - If you can no longer pay your life insurance premiums a loan may keep your policy just as long as your death benefit is larger than the amount of the policy loan.

 - Possible Tax consequences if you owe money that you haven’t paid back.

 - If you don’t pay back your loan, the interest can cut into your death benefit.

 - Although low, you will be charged interest that will typically range somewhere between 5-9% on your loan.

 - In some situations, your policy may not pay out a death benefit if you don’t pay back your policy loan.

 Policy Loan Bottom Line

 With permanent life insurance, policy loans are a great resource to access cash quickly and easily.
-It is not advisable for everyone and you need to be aware of the pros and cons of taking policy loans.
+They’re easier and more convenient than other methods like a payday loan.
+However, it is not advisable for everyone and you need to be aware of the pros and cons of taking policy loans.

 If you have any questions about life insurance we’d love to help.
 At Life Insurance Blog, we’re a licensed independent broker who offer over 60 top rated companies to shoppers looking for the best life insurance deals.
 We can help you get the best policy for your specific situation.